JiewitTech/nebulabus-docs/docs/en/message.md

 ## Message Header
 NebulaBus supports the message header NebulaHeader, which is a dictionary.
 We provide built-in key value pairs, and you can add some custom information to the message header.
 Here are the built-in key value pairs:

-- NebulaHeader.
-RequestId： Request Id, used to track requests.
+- NebulaHeader.RequestId： Request Id, used to track requests.
 If you pass in this key value pair, it will be based on what you pass in.
 If you do not pass it, a random UID will be generated.
-- NebulaHeader.
-MessageId： Message Id, used to track messages, each sent message will create a unique Id, which cannot be overwritten.
+- NebulaHeader.MessageId： Message Id, used to track messages, each sent message will create a unique Id, which cannot be overwritten.
 NebulaBus uses Snowflake The Core Snowflake algorithm generates a Message ID.
 For details, please refer to: https://github.com/stulzq/snowflake-net .
-- NebulaHeader.
-RetryCount： The number of retries, if the message fails, Nebula Bus will automatically retry, with a default retry count of 10 times.
+- NebulaHeader.RetryCount： The number of retries, if the message fails, Nebula Bus will automatically retry, with a default retry count of 10 times.
-- NebulaHeader.
-Sender: Sender, used to record the information of the message sender, its value format is {machine name} {Assembly Name}
+- NebulaHeader.Sender: Sender, used to record the information of the message sender, its value format is {machine name} {Assembly Name}
 - NebulaHeader.
 Consumer： Consumer, used to record information about message recipients, its value format is {machine name} {Assembly Name}
-- NebulaHeader.
-SendTimeStamp： Sending time, used to record the time of message sending, its value is UTC timestamp, and the unit is seconds.
+- NebulaHeader.SendTimeStamp： Sending time, used to record the time of message sending, its value is UTC timestamp, and the unit is seconds.
-- NebulaHeader.
-Exception:   Exception information, used to record the exception information when a message fails to be sent, and its value is the result of the exception's Json().
+- NebulaHeader.Exception:   Exception information, used to record the exception information when a message fails to be sent, and its value is the result of the exception's Json().
-- NebulaHeader.
-MessageType:   Message type, used to record the type of message, its value is the type name of the message, for example: NebulaBus.TestMessage。
+- NebulaHeader.MessageType:   Message type, used to record the type of message, its value is the type name of the message, for example: NebulaBus.TestMessage。
-- NebulaHeader.
-Name:  The subscriber name is the unique name of the subscriber you have configured
+- NebulaHeader.Name:  The subscriber name is the unique name of the subscriber you have configured
-- NebulaHeader.
-Group:  The subscriber group is the name of the subscriber group you have configured
+- NebulaHeader.Group:  The subscriber group is the name of the subscriber group you have configured

 Here is an example of sending a message with a header: